Mediterranean Chicken, Cucumber and Tomato Salad

 Why You Should Try This Mediterranean Salad:

-Easy summer meal prep: Just double or triple this recipe and store in an airtight container in the fridge for 2-3 days, depending on when the chicken was cooked.
+• Easy meal prep: store in an airtight container in the fridge for 2-3 days, depending on when the chicken was cooked.
 It’s a quick and easy lunch idea that really packs a nutritional punch.

-Fresh and delicious: I love the variety of chopped fresh vegetables combined with the creamy goat cheese and avocado, and topped with crunchy walnuts for the perfect bite.
+• Fresh and delicious: I love the variety of chopped fresh vegetables combined with creamy feta cheese, avocado, and crunchy walnuts for the perfect bite.
 It all comes together with the light and tangy Italian dressing.

 Ingredients